The Bankrate promise

 That means if you are found guilty of road rage, your car insurance policy may not cover you.
 You would then be responsible for paying for any losses out-of-pocket.
 The other driver could also sue for extra damages.

-At the very least, road rage is likely to increase car insurance rates, the amount of which will depend on where you live.
+At the very least, road rage behaviors are likely to increase car insurance rates due to increased insurable risk.
+However, the amount of the increase will depend on where you live.

 How to prevent road rage

-Road rage is everywhere, but there are some things you can do when driving to help ensure that you are not its next victim.
+Road rage exists everywhere, but there are some things you can do when driving to help ensure that you are not its next victim.

 When driving, be sure to abide by the rules of the road at all times and be courteous to your fellow drivers, including the following: